Silverstone

-The village's name probably means, 'farm/settlement of Saewulf/Sigewulf'.
+The village's name probably means 'farm/settlement of Saewulf/Sigewulf'.

 The Silverstone Circuit, the current home of the British Grand Prix, is located nearby; it straddles the Northamptonshire and Buckinghamshire border.

 The village is listed in the Domesday Book of 1086 as Silvestone and Selvestone.

 Parish church

-Silverstone had a chapel by AD 1200.
+Silverstone had a chapel by 1200 CE.
 In about 1780 the medieval building was replaced by a Georgian one, which was enlarged by the addition of a chancel in 1841 and a north aisle and vestry in 1852.
 The entire church was demolished in the 1880s and replaced by the present Church of England parish church of Saint Michael, which is a Gothic Revival building designed by James Piers St Aubyn and completed in 1884.

 On the north side of the parish churchyard are the remains of medieval fish ponds.

 Facilities

 The village has one public house: the White Horse Inn.

-About 1/2 mi south of the village is the Silverstone Circuit, a former Royal Air Force World War II bomber base and now the traditional home of the British Grand Prix, a Formula One race that attracts more than 300,000 visitors each year.
+About 1/2 mi south of the village is the Silverstone Circuit, a former Royal Air Force World War II bomber base and now the traditional home of the British Grand Prix, a Formula One race that attracts around 480,000 visitors each year.

 Silverstone University Technical College opened at the circuit in September 2013.

 Adjacent to Silverstone Circuit is Silverstone Park, a business park operated by MEPC plc, with a focus on engineering and high-tech activities.
-The site is home to over 80 organisations, including Envision Virgin Racing, David Brown Automotive, Delta Motorsport, Ducati UK Ltd, National College for Motorsport, Danecca Limited and Hexagon Manufacturing Intelligence.
+The site is home to over 80 organisations, including David Brown Automotive, Delta Motorsport, Ducati UK Ltd, National College for Motorsport, Danecca Limited, Hexagon Manufacturing Intelligence, ELMS team Vector Sport, and Formula E teams Envision Racing and Cupra Kiro.
 It also features the UK's only dedicated sub-contract inspection metrology facility, managed by Hexagon Manufacturing Intelligence, a technical partner to Red Bull Formula 1.

-Silverstone is also the base of the Formula One constructor Aston Martin, which was formerly known as Racing Point, Force India, and Jordan Grand Prix.
+Silverstone is also the base of the Formula One constructor Aston Martin—formerly known as Racing Point, Force India and Jordan—and is set to be the British base of Cadillac Formula One.

+It is also the home of the Formula 2 team Hitech Grand Prix.

 In the Middle Ages, the village trade was primarily in timber from the surrounding Whittlewood forest through the use of coppicing.
 Linnell Brothers still operate a woodyard to this day.